mrkjdy/website/static/posts/pattern-matching/post.md

 Also pretty short and sweet!
 You can see we have a data type called `Shape` with three different variants and corresponding dimensions.
-We also have a function called sumArea that takes a list of `Shape`s and calculates the sum using destructuring and recursion.
+We also have a function called shapeArea that takes a `Shape`, destructures its dimensions, and returns its area.
 Lastly, we have a main function, just like in C, that prints the total area.

 All without a single `if`/`else` or `switch`/`case` in sight. 😎